fernandolicon/reigndesign-test/README.md

 **Reachability.swift** - Library used to check if user has an active internet connection.

-**MediumProgressView** - A Medium app like progress view, to give the user some feedbakc that data is being downloaded from server.
+**MediumProgressView** - A Medium app like progress view, to give the user some feedback that data is being downloaded from server.